Whether you’re vegetarian, vegan, or just looking to consume less meat, Charlotte has options.

 - VeganCLT is a website about “all things vegan” in Charlotte.
 Here you can find more vegan dining options, including vegan dessert and vegan pizza recommendations.
 The organization also has an Instagram account.

-- The Agenda has a guide to healthy food options in Charlotte.
+- Axios Charlotte has a guide to healthy food options in Charlotte.
 Just because it’s vegan, doesn’t mean it’s healthy (we see you French fries).

 - Learn more about vegan cooking from Chef Joya of Cooking with Joya.
 She’s known as the “Queen of Transitioning Meat Eaters.”